 Kidneys from live donors provide superior results to cadaver sources, regardless of the genetic relationship to the recipient (3-6).
 Furthermore, long-term studies demonstrate the relative safety of the living-donor operation, showing no impact on either longevity or quality of life for the donor (7-9).
 Thus, the current standard adopted by most transplant centers is to consider any adult as an organ donor who is motivated, competent, free of coercion, and medically and psychologically fit.
 Traditionally, these individuals have been intimately related to the identified recipient, either genetically or through an emotional bond.
 However, the success of kidney transplantation from a genetically unrelated living spouse or friend and the compelling need to provide for an ever-expanding waiting list have influenced transplant physicians to at least consider the requests of strangers wishing to make a gift through kidney donation.

 From time to time, transplant centers and organ procurement organizations across the country receive inquiries from individuals seeking to donate a kidney to a stranger in need of a transplant.
 These donors are referred to as "altruistic" or "Good Samaritan donors."
 The stranger may "donate to the list" within a specific transplant center or region.
-The initial inquiry for a non-directed donation may be directed to:
+More about becoming an altruistic organ donor »

-While formal efforts to recruit volunteers are not encouraged, individuals interested in altruistic kidney donation are invited to contact any of the above sources for further information and a screening questionnaire.
-A comprehensive information packet regarding the practice of living donation, including inclusion and exclusion criteria is available for potential donors at many transplant centers.
-Those who wish to explore non-directed donation should undergo an initial screening interview and meet with a nurse coordinator or physician at a transplant center.
+While formal efforts to recruit volunteers are not encouraged, individuals interested in altruistic kidney donation are invited to contact the Transplant Center at Rhode Island Hospital for further information and a screening questionnaire.
+A comprehensive information packet regarding the practice of living donation, including inclusion and exclusion criteria is available for potential donors.
+Those who wish to explore non-directed donation should undergo an initial screening interview and meet with a nurse coordinator or physician at the transplant center.